jasonbariwix/Jasonbariwix/README.md

 - 👨‍🎨 I’m working as a Tech Writer for Wix Academy DevEd Team contributing to Wix Engineering online learning programs.

-- :seedling: Exploring new technologies in Wix, learning about Backend Engineering, Production Engineering and and about the vast Wix ecosystem from brilliant engineering minds!
+- :seedling: Exploring new technologies in Wix, learning about Backend Engineering, Production Engineering and about the vast Wix ecosystem from brilliant engineering minds!

 - :zap: In my free time, I build sites in Wix using Velo and write blog posts and articles for fun.